 India is very diverse, and this can be confirmed by its regional movies too.
 Bollywood has made its firm grip over the Movie Industry, but the south Indian film industry isn’t lagging either.
 South India has delivered many gems like K.G.F, Baahubali, Jallikatu, and many more over the years.
-It has time to time proven it is worth and has inspired many Bollywood remakes like Wanted, Rowdy Rathore, Kabir Singh, etc. Still, the talented industry has remade many Bollywood movies too.
+It has from time to time proven it is worth it and has inspired many Bollywood remakes like Wanted, Rowdy Rathore, Kabir Singh, etc. Still, the talented industry has remade many Bollywood movies too.

 So, here we have bought 11 South Indian movies, which are remakes of Bollywood super hit films.

 1. Munna Bhai M.B.B.S.
 And Story Four Remakes Including (Telugu) Shankar Dada M.B.B.S, Vasool Raja M.B.B.S (Tamil).

 Munna Bhai M.B.B.S. is one of those few evergreen comedies that are fan favorites.
 This movie was the comeback of Sanjay Dutt and gave Bollywood fans a good laugh.
 So, it is not surprising that regional films also wanted to share the success and remade this film not just once but four times.
 And all the movies shared a pleasant experience with the audience.

 2. Teen Mar (Telugu) From Love Aaj Kal